 The City Discovery Tour takes your Primary, Secondary or International students to the iconic places of the Melbourne CBD that depict Melbourne Milestones, including lanes and arcades, architecture, heritage, culture, street art and historic personalities.
 How has our city and community evolved over time?
 Tours normally start and finish at Federation Square but can be adjusted to other locations.

 JOURNEY through the maze of lanes, street and buildings that reflect important events and people from traditional owners, settlement, gold rush, war, boom and bust, social movements, immigration, technology and the modern city.

-ASSUME an historic identity by each student of an influential Melbourne figure for their journey though time.
+ASSUME an historic identity by each student of an influential Melbourne personality for their journey though time.

 EXPERIENCE interactive activities e.g explore buildings, handle artefacts and examine historic images.
 Students meet challenges in a fun way that promotes learning and questioning.

 CHOOSE one of our many alternative CBD excursions e.g FEDERATION, EXPLORER, INDIGENOUS, MULTICULTURAL, TRADE, COLONIAL, COMMUNITY, ARCHITECTURE, SCIENCE, LITERATURE, MARVELLOUS MELBOURNE, LIVEABILITY, SOCIAL JUSTICE AND MORE….

 See our fifty OTHER SCHOOL PROGRAMS.

 Students of all ages respond enthusiastically to this challenging and stimulating journey through the streets, lanes and arcades of the Melbourne CBD: